 As part of the canoe survey and research efforts samples are being collected, analyzed and curated.
 In general, the dugout canoes are left in situ.
 Selected dugouts are being treated and studied using new methods to preserve them and tested at the Florida Museum.

 A few examples of drought impact – click for a larger view:

 Beyond green initiatives to study the care and treatment of dugout canoes, recent research is also including efforts to potentially source these “canoe trees” origins using stable isotopes.
-It is hoped that this almost 7000 year history of dugouts will better inform us on paleoenvironment, paleohydrology, and pre-Columbian populations’ mobility and migration in and around Florida’s ancient waterscapes and landscapes.
+It is hoped that this almost 7000 year history of dugouts will better inform us on paleoenvironment, paleohydrology, and indigenous populations’ mobility and migration in and around Florida’s ancient waterscapes and landscapes.

 Dugouts Around the State

 This is an ongoing section to highlight various regions around the state and some of the information about these dugouts.
 A “Did you know?” about a canoe and/or region— maybe where you live!
 Hopefully this will interest you in learning more about these unique cultural belongings, the people who used them and how important they have been through time.
 The first in this series will be on dugouts from Florida’s panhandle—Did you know that this region has among the fewest recorded archaeological dugouts?
 Stay tuned for updates!

 The exhibit, Dugout Canoes: Paddling through the Americas, developed by the Florida Museum is now on permanent display at the Silver River Museum in Ocala, FL, with many canoes, associated artifacts, and interactive elements. https://silverrivermuseum.com/exhibits/